razvantrombitas/Signal-Recovery-Techniques-Linear-Distortion/README.md

-# Signal_processing - Signal recovery techniques (linear distortion)
+# Signal Processing - Signal recovery techniques (linear distortion)
 The project involves passing an audio recording through several typical signal processing stages, including signal sampling, filtering, digital filter implementation, and investigating signals in both the time and frequency domains.
 Audacity was used to generate the audio file.

 The Matlab code has been structured into tasks as you will notice in the source file and below are some other important comments: